 A common problem with all modelers, no matter how neat you might think you are is “hangar rash”.
 Dents, cuts and dings caused by placing wood parts and structures on top of hard things like pins, screws, nuts etc. So what I try to do (and believe me, this is by no means easy,) is to clean up scrap and waste from work secessions right when I complete them.
 It is a bit much to do this after every single task, but when you call it quits for the evening, stop and clean up everything.
 Put the tools away and sweep up the dust and chips.
 If you don’t do this, the amount of time needed to “fix” hangar rash is always greater than the cleanup effort.

-Finally, divide your building secessions so you have only the parts and tools you need for the task at hand.
+Staying organized.
+Finally, divide your building sessions so you have only the parts and tools you need for the task at hand.
 If you are building the wing, no need to have formers or fuselage sides and engine mounts on the bench getting in the way.
 I also like this approach as it gives you that accomplishment feeling quicker.

 I look at any model project as a series of smaller, minor assembly tasks or mini projects.
 This keeps the motivation up and you don’t get dragged down by thinking you have 75 or 80 percent of the plane to finish.
 I take 10 percent of the whole and finish it before moving onto the next 10 or 15 percent of the whole.
 It works for me anyway.